 Companies like Adobe, Epson, and Autodesk have always been innovators when it comes to developing and nurturing their partners.
 However, their partner ecosystems have evolved significantly since the early days, causing channel and partner programs to change as well in order to keep up.
-Many of these changes are impacted by factors like these:
+Many of these changes are impacted by factors like:

-• Technology innovation has accelerated – it’s easier to have an idea, develop an app and take it to market, then iterate rapidly based upon the customer response.
+• Technology innovation has accelerated – it’s easier to have an idea, develop an app, and take it to market, then iterate rapidly based upon the customer response.

-• The internet, cloud, smart phones and social platforms now offer alternative channels of supply for customers.
+• The internet, cloud, smartphones and social platforms now offer alternative channels of supply for customers.

-• Competition is fierce as new paradigms emerge such as digital transformation and artificial intelligence.
+• Competition is fierce as new paradigms emerge, such as digital transformation and artificial intelligence.

 These are some of the challenges/opportunities partners face today.
-Gone are the days when vendors can rely on partners to ‘market make’ and partners are less willing to invest without a compelling reason.
+Gone are the days when vendors can rely on partners to ‘market make,’ and partners are less willing to invest without a compelling reason.
 Now vendors must design and implement a Partner Program with careful consideration and investment.
-The ones who do this well move from a basic understanding of the partner lifecycle to a partner centric culture that understands the importance of recruitment and on boarding partners to drive business growth.
+The ones who do this well move from a basic understanding of the partner lifecycle to a partner-centric culture that understands the importance of recruitment and onboarding partners to drive business growth.

 How vendors effectively manage recruitment and onboarding directly impacts the success of their program.
 Recruiting is all about getting partners to the table, and onboarding is all about mutually growing revenue.
 Vendors must take the time to recruit the right partners for their program, and then take the time to set their partners up for success.